groegercesg/QueryBridge/STATUS.md

 # STATUS

-**Overall Note:** Correctness hasn't been checked for any queries yet, this is still pending.
+**Overall Note:** Automatic correctness checking hasn't been implemented for any of the queries yet.

 Q1   ->  Done | Needs AVG Support